lucasmoncada08/toy-redis/README.md

 ```

 ### App Test
 Intergration testing the entire app by testing all the commands in an end-to-end style.
+Note that the server must be running in a separate command line first.
 ```
 python -m unittest -v tests.test_app
 ```